thirtythreeforty/bullycpp/README.md

 Licensing
 ---------
-BullyCPP is free software, released under the GNU GPLv3 or later.
+BullyCPP is free software, released under the GNU General Public License version 3 or later, as published by the Free Software Foundation.
+Modification and redistribution are permitted (and encouraged) according to the terms of the GPL.
-The license can be found in the LICENSE file.
+The license can be found in the `LICENSE` file.

 [Pull requests](https://www.github.com/thirtythreeforty/bullycpp/pulls) and [bug reports](https://www.github.com/thirtythreeforty/bullycpp/issues) are welcome!